 You will need to make the network connections persistent thus use:

 Then reboot the machine and enter into Ubuntu to configure the grub.

 The Arch Linux installation still doesn’t appear therefore we need to install it using update-grub in ubuntu.

 Congratulations you have successfully set up Ubuntu and Arch Linux to dual boot.
 The Ubuntu installation is easy but the Arch Linux installation is a challenge for new Linux users.
 I tried making this tutorial as simple as it can be.
-But if you have any question on the article, let me know in the comment section below.
-Also share this article with your friends and help them learn Linux.
+But if you have any questions about the article, let me know in the comment section below.
+Also, share this article with your friends and help them learn Linux.